-ENSO QUICK LOOK September 17, 2002

-A monthly summary of the status of El Niño, La Niña and the Southern Oscillation, or "ENSO"
+ENSO QUICK LOOK October 16, 2002 A monthly summary of the status of El Niño, La Niña and the Southern Oscillation , or "ENSO"

 The IRI's assessment is that there is a nearly 100% probability that El Niño conditions will continue for the remainder of 2002 and into early 2003.
 This assessment is based on the collective forecasts of various ENSO prediction models, as well as on the experience of the several oceanographers and atmospheric scientists familiar with the El Niño phenomenon.
-This probability has hardly changed from that given one month ago.
-Substantially warmer than average sea surface temperatures that first emerged in late May are highly likely to continue for the next two to three seasons.
-It is most likely that this will be a moderate El Niño, which, while slightly stronger than what was expected one month ago, is still significantly less strong than the 1997-98 event.
+This probability is the same as that given one month ago.
+Substantially warmer than average sea surface temperatures that first emerged in late May are nearly certain to continue for the next 4 to 8 months.
+It is most likely that this will be a moderate El Niño, which is significantly less strong than the 1997-98 event.
 The associated climate effects in most regions are expected to be weaker than those associated with the 1997-98 El Niño, but may nonetheless be substantial in some regions.

-Current ENSO Forecast Summary
+Current ENSO Forecast Summary \